cgvfxmath/cgvfxmath.github.io/_posts/2023-03-26-OpenCV-Ceres.md

 The math library used by OpenEXR has been changed from IlmBase to Imath.
 To specify this, you must use cmake in the Command Prompt instead of CMake-gui.

-1. Download openexr-main.zip file from [GitHub](https://github.com/AcademySoftwareFoundation/openexr) and unzip it to "C:\tmp\openexr-main".
+1. Download openexr-main.zip file from [GitHub](https://github.com/AcademySoftwareFoundation/openexr).

+2. Unzip it to "C:\tmp\openexr-main".

-2. In the the Command Prompt:
+3. In the the Command Prompt:
 * cd C:\tmp\openexr-main
 * mkdir build
 * cd build